- Reference Number: HEY-250/2021

 A soft tissue injury to one or more of the fingers may result in:

 - Stiffness and loss of function.

 To manage your pain it is advised that you regularly take simple pain relief which can be bought over the counter.
-If you have allergies or conditions which prevent the use of pain relieving or anti-inflammatory medication please seek advice from your GP (General Practitioner) or a pharmacist.
+If you have allergies or conditions which prevent the use of pain relieving or anti-inflammatory medication please seek advice from your doctor or a pharmacist.

 What should I do in the first 72 hours after the injury?

 The most important initial treatment is aimed at controlling the pain and swelling by following the principles of RICE: